August 18, 2026

 Plastics, glass and paper can also be separated from other waste and recycled.
 This takes place on a large scale with non-healthcare waste and is currently being piloted with healthcare waste.
 If the technology proves fit for purpose for healthcare, it should be rolled out more widely.

-Further investment in new technologies to recycle the metals, plastics, glass and paper used in healthcare is likely to increase the amount of material which can be recovered in this way.
+Further investment in new technologies to recycle the metals, plastics, glass and paper used in healthcare is likely to increase the amount of material which can be recovered, supporting more sustainable healthcare waste management practices.

 4. Transportation

-Carrying waste from its point of creation to processing and disposal plants generates carbon emissions from vehicles’ petrol and diesel engines.
-The waste industry is seeking ways to use electric vehicles and hybrids as extensively as possible to transport waste.
-Currently the largest trucks are too heavy to be powered electrically, although pilots are under way to improve the carrying capacity of electric and hybrid vehicles.
-There is also potential to use smaller, electric vehicles to pick up waste around large hospital sites, and from community healthcare sites.
+Transporting waste from its point of generation to treatment and disposal facilities generates carbon emissions from petrol and diesel-powered vehicles.
+The waste industry is exploring ways to use electric vehicles and hybrids as extensively as possible to transport waste.
+Currently, the largest vehicles remain difficult to electrify, although trials are underway to improve the carrying capacity of electric and hybrid fleets.

 5. Waste processing and disposal plants